tm99hjkl/erc721-k/README.md

 # erc721-k
-Formal specification of ERC-721 in K
+Formal specification of ERC-721 in [K](https://kframework.org/index.html)

-# Install K
+# Fast installation of K
 ## Install Nix
 For faster installation, you can use [Nix](https://nixos.org/download.html).
 ```